charln2/Crochendo/README.md

 Tests accounting for graphics, "round" patterns, advance data storage, or querying the web were not addressed in the initial set of test cases, though light experimentation was done with graphics to assess feasibility.

 ## Implementation Details/ Design Decisions
 The majority of design decisions placed emphasis on usability and maintainability.
+AS patterns usually involve repeating groups of instructions, special attention was put into emulating this flexibility.

 ### Row Objects
 Since stitch counts can change on a row-by-row basis, causing alignment of stitches to their anchors to shift, rows were implemented to optimize printing.
 Along with a "toString()" override for Row objects, Rows also implement a "toStringExpanded()" method that compresses any grouped stitches so that they align with their anchoring stitches on the row below when worked upon.